membrane/membrane-spring-boot-starter/README.md

 }
 ```

-Test the configuration by issuing a `GET` request to http://localhost:8080/jokes/497
+Test the configuration by sending a `GET` request to http://localhost:8080/jokes/497.

 ```sh
 $ curl http://localhost:8080/jokes/497
 ```

-The output should look similar to this
+The output should look similar to this.

 ```json
 {